cvvergara/vrprouting/doc/general/experimental.rst

     - Documentation if any might need to be rewritten.
     - Documentation examples might need to be automatically generated.
     - Might need a lot of feedback from the comunity.
-    - Might depend on a proposed function of vrpRouting
+    - Might depend on a proposed function of pgOrtools
-    - Might depend on a deprecated function of vrpRouting
+    - Might depend on a deprecated function of pgOrtools

 ..  end-warn-expr